-An essential first step toward achieving that impact is being able to explain one’s work to non-scientists and to convey why it’s exciting.
+An essential first step toward achieving that impact is being able to explain one’s work to non-specialists and to convey why it’s exciting.
 To do this, researchers need to answer a central question: “What are the positive differences—or benefits—the research can make for this external audience?”

 As with many of the technologies we work on, the energy harvester has many potential applications.
 The initial application was for bridges where traditionally structural integrity is monitored by periodic inspection.
 The problem that needs solving is how to economically monitor bridges for breakdown more frequently so that problems can be picked up early and resolved before they become very costly to fix or endanger lives.